skyflowapi/aws-analytics-demo/README.md

 - RedshiftPassword: Master password for Redshift admin user.

-Wait for some minutes until all the resources are created.
+Wait for a few minutes while all of the resources are created.

-Take notes of the following:
+Take note of the following, you will need this information later:
 - Kafka endpoints
 - Kafka cluster ARN
 - Redshift cluster endpoint
 - Private subnets id's
-- DynamoDB table stream ARN (in the console go to the DynamoDB table -> exports and stream tab, and get the stream ARN in the DynamoDB stream details box)
+- DynamoDB table stream ARN (in the console go to the DynamoDB table -> exports and stream tab, and get the stream ARN from the DynamoDB stream details box)
-- KafkaClient security group id (KafkaClientSG)
+- KafkaClient security group id (`KafkaClientSG`)
-- RedshiftClient security group id (RedshiftClientSG)
+- RedshiftClient security group id (`RedshiftClientSG`)

-Create Redshift table: In the console, go select the Redshift cluster that was created, and use the query editing tool.
-When connected issue the following create table script.
+**2.** Create Redshift table: In the console, choose the Redshift cluster that was created, and use the query editing tool.
+After connecting to the cluster, run the following script to create a table:
 ```
 create table persons (
   skyflow_id VARCHAR(256) NOT NULL,